What's on at PEC

 Conference Programme

-Passenger Experience Conference will cover themes including: a vision of the multi-modal future, succeeding in the green revolution, delivering for the new generation passenger across:
+The last edition of Passenger Experience Conference covered topics like a vision of the multi-modal future, succeeding in the green revolution, delivering for the new generation passenger and featured:

 • Opening plenary